Matsdj/matsdj-shattered-pixel-dungeon/README.md

 larger dungeon to explore
-Dungeon will generate loot on floors you've been too over time but the floor wil remain the same
+Dungeon will generate loot on floors you've been too over time but the floor wil remain the same Every floor also has a safty room which will never change or spawn monsters meaning you can store things there, place structures and rest there.

 Safe area and resting mechanic